Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Export real-time scores to on-screen overlays that viewers see during livestreams.
 Generate automated updates for social media platforms.
 Create shareable graphics celebrating top performances.
 This integration dramatically improves production quality for streamed competitions, with professional-looking score displays and instant updates keeping remote audiences engaged.
 Media personnel access real-time statistics, historical data, and athlete information for informed commentary.

 JudgeMate's mobile-first design works on smartphones and tablets that judges can operate while wearing gloves.
 The interface remains functional in bright sunlight or low light conditions.
-Cloud-based infrastructure means the system operates reliably with limited internet connectivity.
-Offline modes allow continued scoring if network connections fail, with automatic synchronization when connectivity restores—crucial for mountain venues where internet access can be unpredictable.
+Cloud-based infrastructure with Firebase Realtime Database ensures instant score synchronization across all devices.
+For mountain venues where internet access can be unpredictable, we recommend having backup connectivity solutions (e.g., LTE hotspot).
+The system is optimized to work with minimal bandwidth.

 Display real-time standings on large screens at venue.
 Share instant updates via social media.
 Allow spectators to access live results on personal devices.
 Athletes appreciate the professionalism that digital scoring systems bring to competitions.
 The system can generate highlight packages, performance statistics, and historical comparisons that engage audiences beyond just current standings—showcasing progression over time and celebrating achievements through data-driven storytelling.